hyperdriveguy/pokelds/CONTRIBUTING.md

 # Code Style

 * Hex for numbers is preferred in most places
-    * Exceptions are the file which are edited by Crowdmap.
+    * Exceptions are the files which are edited by Crowdmap
+    * Audio files do not have to use hex either
 * Code should be well commented to explain what it does
 * Avoid binary blobs
 * Avoid regressions